Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging: METHODS

 \subsection{Loss Function}

-Eq.~(\ref{IRLS_LOSS2}) shows that IRLS-rPCA uses the Frobenius norm to model all the terms to be optimized.
-The definition of the Frobenius norm for a matrix is mathematically equivalent to the $l_2$-norm for a vector.
+Eq.~(\ref{IRLS_LOSS2}) shows that IRLS-rPCA uses the Frobenius norm to model all the optimized terms.
+The definition of the matrix Frobenius norm is mathematically equivalent to the vector $l_2$-norm.
 Therefore, it is straightforward and rational to employ MSE as the loss function to train the network.
 Furthermore, we refer to the deep supervised scheme and apply unsupervised MSE loss functions to the outputs of all the layers.
 The final loss function of U\textsuperscript{2}-rPCA is defined as

 where $K$ is the number of layers.
-It is worth mentioning that the low-rankness of $\mathbf{U}_k \mathbf{V}_k^{\ast}$ and the sparsity of $\mathbf{B}_k$ can be promoted during the layer-wise alternate updates.
-Therefore, there is no need to add extra low-rank and sparse regularization to the loss function.
+It is worth mentioning that the low-rankness of $\boldsymbol{U}_k \boldsymbol{V}_k^{\ast}$ and the sparsity of $\boldsymbol{B}_k$ can be promoted during the layer-wise alternate updates.
+Therefore, there is no need to add extra low-rank or sparse regularization to the loss function.